 - Are being treated for cancer

-- Take medications like corticosteroids and wide-spectrum antibiotics
+- Take medications such as corticosteroids and wide-spectrum antibiotics

 - Wear dentures